Driving abroad: your holiday car guide

 So for everything you need to know about driving abroad, simply check out the links below.
 We’ve got all manner of destinations covered, as well as some of the more obscure driving laws found across the globe.
 You'll also find tips on getting the best holiday car hire deal, information on the International Driving Permit and on European breakdown cover.

-With the UK set to leave the EU, a number of impending changes relating to driving licences, insurance, permits and a host of other factors could affect Britons driving in EU countries.
+With the UK having now left the EU with a deal, there are a few changes to driving on the continent.
 You can read about these changes in detail in our guide to driving in Europe after Brexit.

 Driving abroad: everything you need to know